 - Diversified FDI portfolio in Asia

-- Stagnant wage growth and low labour productivity
+- Stagnant wage growth, low labour productivity and brain drain

-- Lack of competitiveness of the service sector
+- Lack of competitiveness in the services sector

 - Infrastructure gap compared to other advanced Asian economies